fidellim/42-Cursus-Project-Born2beRoot/guides/born2beroot_debian.md

 The content of the `monitoring.sh` can be seen [here](../scripts/monitoring.sh)

-After adding content to `monitoring.sh`, test the script by executing it
+After adding content to `monitoring.sh`, you can go back to your `username` account via `su <username>`.
+Then, test the script by executing it

 ```sh
 $ sh /usr/local/bin/monitoring.sh